What is it like to have fatigue (it is really awful) and how can we explain fatigue to others who have never experienced it? (almost impossible)

 The next step is to get them to imagine what it might be like to have all three (a hangover, jet lag and flu) at the same time, to recall both the physical and the mental feelings.
 Horrendous!
 How bad would that be?

 Now ramp it up and ask them to imagine that everything is ten times worse than they just imagined.
 It could be almost like going unconscious – a bit like fainting but without the woozy- sick sort of feeling.
 This is becoming unimaginable for anyone who has not been there but hopefully it makes the point about how bad fatigue can be.
 The frequently heard comment that “everyone gets tired sometimes” is way off the mark.

 Although fatigue is very common in MS, it is possible to decrease fatigue and free up some energy.
 Fatigue management involves pacing yourself and using what energy you have for the most important things.
 It may involve asking others to help out or just accepting that not everything will get done.
-You can read more in Living with Fatigue which is available as a book, to read online or download as a pdf file.
+You can read more about managing fatigue in the A to Z of MS or about the invisible symptoms of MS in our blog.

 Would you like to tell us how you feel when you are fatigued?
 Have you found a good way to explain it to other people?
-Let us know.
+Let us know below.

 Jane, Information Officer